NervanaSystems/aeon/doc/source/etl_image.rst

 Classification
 --------------

-For classification (``type=image,label``), the manifest file should provide a path to the file, as well as to a file containing the label.
+For classification (``type="image,label"``), the manifest file should provide a path to the file, as well as to a file containing the label.
 For example:

 .. code-block:: bash